haud-ba/XTS_TRANSPORT_LAYER/README.md

       additional dynamic offset by LinkedList entry (used on first infeed) Interface to LinkedList use for adding mover to target station queue after mover has left the station

+	##### Planning requirements for use of fb_Station:
+		- Put the Modulo turn anywhere, BUT NOT within WaitPos, StopPos, ReleaseDistance of a station.
+The code does not support crossing the modulo turn within a station.
+		- The Use of LinkedList methods (AddTail, GetHead) requires thought about when the mover is entered into the target station.
+			- 1. parallel stations for a process: example P1 uses XTS_STN1 to XTS_STN4 --> The ReleaseDistance of STN 4 shall be shortest, all other stations follow accordingly.
+			- 2. using stations sparsley:
+					in this case it is easiest to always handshake the stations and use the forwarding command if a station shall be skipped: STATION_MOVER_SEND.
+			- 3. deactivating stations:
+					make sure the queue is empty before deactivating, since the waiting mover will hold up all the others

-      know thyself
+    #### know thyself
         - all coordinates are modulo values, from station to station only forward, within station limits backward movement by use of negative nest offset or use of ST_MOVER_CTRL.
           IF move backwards you have to make sure that there is room for it --> distance between WaitPos and WorkPos

-        - station is defined by WaitPos, WorkPos, Nests and Release distance
+        - station is defined by PosWait, PosStop[], and ReleaseDistance TYPE ST_STATION_PARAMETER :
-          - Text:                     free to use for description in visu etc.
-          - WaitPos:                  the sending station is using this value as target when releasing mover
-          - WorkPos:                  position after infeed, process handshake is done here
-          - Release:                  distance mover has to move in order for station to be empty again and check next mover
-          - Gap, Velo, AccDec, Jerk:  used for infeed and outfeed
-          - ConfiguredNestCount:      how many nests have to be worked on this mover
+				STRUCT
+				  sText             : STRING(80); // only description
+				  rPosWait          : REAL;       // start of station, a sending station is using this value to send mover to rReleaseDistance  : REAL;       // distance from Mover.ActPos has to travel in order for station to go back to checking list entries

+				  rGap              : REAL;
+				  rVelo             : REAL;
+				  rAccDec           : REAL;
+				  rJerk             : REAL;

+				  // how many nests (stop positions) mover has to stop at (1 = default) nConfiguredStopCount  : USINT := 1; // 1-8 --> NestMask = BYTE

+				  // mover stop position in station, relative to rPosWait!! rPosStop          : ARRAY[1..8] OF LREAL;
+				END_STRUCT
+				END_TYPE

-          - NestOffset:               is added to WorkPos, beware when using negative offsets (avoiding collision, no movement, no error)
+          - **rPosStop: is added to WaitPos,
+                      **beware when using negative offsets
+                      **(avoiding collision, no movement, no error)**

   #### XPU
       fb_Xpu:
         - one Track, one Part
-        - setting up of CA group for all mover
-        - plausibility checks
+        - plausibility checks to ProcessingUnit and MotorModules
         - connects to XTS_Utility lib
-        - cyclic call of AXIS_REF
         - collects motor module info data

 <div style="page-break-after: always;"></div>